 By joining together, these survivors will make sure that theirs is the loudest voice in the fight.
 Together, they will put a face to sexualized violence and say “Enough is enough.”

-More articles in WMC Women Under Siege by Tag: Africa, Americas, Sexualized violence, Rape
+More articles by Tag: Africa, Americas, Sexualized violence, Rape